radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 bw_data_collector
 ```

-> **Note:** Do not forget to run the command in a powershell window run as the desired service account.
+> [!note] Do not forget to run the command in a powershell window run as the desired service account.

 The script will execute the extractions described in the `config.json` file and create a ZIP file in the output folder.